AD-Archer/Nixos/README.md

 *   Implemented a fix to ensure the backup service correctly finds `bash` and `git` in its PATH.
 *   Continuous progress throughout the day reflected in frequent automated and manual configuration backups.

+#### Part 5

+Here are the additional changes for today's flake log:

+*   Switched to the NixOS default firewall, deprecating the `ufw` configuration.
+*   Ensured the backup service has `bash` and `git` available in its PATH.